DMV Dealer Continuing Education

 Under Federal and California law, it is unlawful to advertise any statements which are untrue or misleading, or as part of a plan or scheme with the intent not to sell any vehicle or service so advertised at the stated price.

-The definition of “advertising” or “advertisement” includes all media methods used to promotes a product or service including to Consumers including:
+The definition of “advertising” or “advertisement” includes all media methods used to promote a vehicle to Consumers including:

 - Newspapers, magazines, leaflets, catalogs, and fliers